hans-jorg/Gecko_SDK_minimal/README.md

 **Note**

 During a time Gecko_SDK was no more distributed as a stand alone package and it could only be accessed as a part of the Simplicity Studio IDE, distributed by Silicon Lab.
 It was neccessary to download [Simplicity Studio](http://www.silabs.com/simplicity).
+It is now possible to get it from [https://github.com/SiliconLabs/gecko_sdk](GitHub) but it is huge (1.4 GB).